robmckinnon/morph/README.md

-Morph mixin allows you to emerge Ruby class definitions from data via calling assignment methods.
+Morph allows you to emerge Ruby class definitions from data or by calling assignment methods.

 == Installing Morph